tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ```

 Be sure to note the following in *test.html*:
-- it is not necessary to "import" the *utilities.js* JS file with a &lt;link> tag - as the `import` statement is doing that for us
+- it is not necessary to "import" the *utilities.js* JS file with a &lt;script> tag - as the `import` statement is doing that for us
 - we have to explicitly import the `addTextToBody()` function to use it

 You can try it out here: http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/js-module-demos/ES-6-module-tester/test.html